-Previously, Demanet was the "Szego assistant professor" (a postdoctoral position) in the Department of Mathematics at Stanford.
-He obtained his PhD in 2006 under Emmanuel Candes, in Applied and Computational Mathematics at Caltech.
-He holds an undergraduate degree in mathematical engineering and theoretical physics from the Universite de Louvain, Belgium.
+Demanet is an Associate Professor of Applied Mathematics and holds the Class of 1954 Career Development Chair.
+Previously, Demanet was ”Szego assistant professor" (a postdoctoral position) in the Department of Mathematics at Stanford.
+He obtained his PhD in 2006 under Emmanuel Candes, in Applied and Computational Mathematics at Caltech, and holds undergraduate degrees in mathematical engineering and theoretical physics from the Universite de Louvain, Belgium.

 Demanet is the recipient of a Sloan research fellowship, a CAREER award from NSF, and a Young Investigator award from AFOSR.